Making Music a Bigger Part of Life in Kitsap!

 Mentorship

 Touch ‘N Try is a travelling, hands on experience with a dozen common musical instruments that encourages people of all ages to pick up an instrument and make sound.
-Indicative of the word “Discovery” in our name, the Touch ‘N Try tent sets up in schools, public housing projects, community resource fairs, nonprofit annual festivals, producing moments of wonder wherever it goes.
+Indicative of the word “Discovery” in our name, the Touch ‘N Try tent sets up in schools, public housing projects, community resource fairs and nonprofit annual festivals, producing moments of wonder wherever it goes.
 Musical instruments can be gifted on the spot based on family eligibility.